safwan-kher/aws_restart/databases/Create Tables/README.md

-Sure, here are 10 exercises for beginners to practice creating tables, inserting data, and querying data in SQL.
+Here are 10 exercises for beginners to practice creating tables, inserting data, and querying data in SQL.

 ```markdown
 # SQL Exercises